 GC's library services provide students with academic support.
-The library is staffed by a director, reference librarians, and paraprofessionals.
 The library's collection consists of books, DVDs, and online databases, including academic journals and magazines, films, and eBooks.
 These resources support the mission of the college and academic needs of all programs offered at GC.
 The electronic resources are supported in part by GC's membership in TexShare.
 The GC Library is also a member of the Bibliographic Association of the Red River, which provides a consortium arrangement whereby holdings from the Sherman and Denison Public Libraries can be accessed and obtained by GC students.
 Similar arrangements are maintained with the Austin College Library.
 Online and off-campus students have equal access to all library materials and bibliographic instruction.